Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Mercedes-Benz chassis and 4WD make for a reliable off-road adventure

 - Multimedia touch screen and customizable seating chairs make for a customer-friendly RV

 - There is not as much extra space because of the compact floor plan

 - Not an ideal option if you are taking the whole family on the trip

-Another impressive feature about the compact Hymer vehicle is the full bathroom and shower, which includes a cassette toilet.
-The RV is also easily convertible to the ideal sleeping arrangements, travel accommodations, or pure relaxation.
+Another impressive feature of the compact class B motorhome is the full bathroom and shower, which includes a cassette toilet.
+The class B RV is also easily convertible to the ideal sleeping arrangements, travel accommodations, or pure relaxation.
 The flip-up mattress allows you to adjust your interior floor plan for a perfect setup.